 Below are two examples of companies that are harnessing the tools of emerging technology for teaching:

-Labster is a technology company that develops fully interactive advanced lab simulations for students e-Learning.
+Labster is a technology company that develops fully interactive advanced lab simulations for e-Learning.
 These interactive simulations are powered by VR for students that wish to explore and conduct lab experiments in a wide range of life science disciplines.
-Back in 2018, a reported 200,000 students were using the software after a successful quadrupling of annual growth.
-In 2020, Labster brought in another $9 million with a combined total $40 million to-date.
+The Labster community involves more than 900,000 active students and more than 1,800 institutions.
+In 2022, Labster brought in another $42.8 million, with a combined total of $150.5 million to date.

 Niantic Labs, the company behind the popular AR game Pokemon Go, was originally formed as an internal startup within Google and later became an independent entity.
-Being leaders in AR, the company is focused on building a state of the art planet-scale augmented reality platform for current and future generations.
+Being leaders in AR, the company is focused on building a state-of-the-art planet-scale augmented reality platform for current and future generations.
 Furthermore, the company announced back in 2019, that they are working to expand the horizons of education by continuing to invest in AR education applications.
-Their last round of funding scored the company $245 million in a Series C fundraising round.
+Their last round of funding scored the company $300 million in a Series D fundraising round.

-The list of companies highlighted in this article are just a fraction of the number of EdTech companies that are making a presence on the world stage.
-In the months and years ahead we will see the industry diversifying even further, creating a large runway of opportunity across the business lifecycle.
-Beyond online learning, immersive technology and AR, advancements in artificial intelligence, robotics and blockchain technology will present themselves in a wide range of EdTech applications.
+The list of companies highlighted in this article is just a fraction of the number of EdTech companies that are making a presence on the world stage.
+In the months and years ahead, we will see the industry diversifying even further, creating a large runway of opportunity across the business lifecycle.
+Beyond online learning, immersive technology, and AR, advancements in artificial intelligence, robotics, and blockchain technology will present themselves in a wide range of EdTech applications.

-Valuer, with its data-driven platform allows corporates to capture these opportunities by capitalizing on emerging markets that are rapidly evolving in an era of digital globalization.
-In other words, the Valuer AI platform is able to identify unique business models and startups that provide value to your companies’ unique innovation strategy.
+Valuer, with its data-driven platform, allows corporates to capture these opportunities by capitalizing on emerging markets that are rapidly evolving in an era of digital globalization.
+In other words, the Valuer AI platform is able to identify unique business models and startups that provide value to your company’s unique innovation strategy.

 The digital transformation in education is gaining traction with new solutions emerging across a wide range of industries that are proving to show enormous potential for societal benefits and economic growth.
-The combination of hyperscaling online learning to reach massive amounts of people with emerging technologies, provides an opportunity for ‘digital lifeline learning journeys’.
+Combining hyperscaling online learning to reach massive amounts of people with emerging technologies provides an opportunity for ‘digital lifeline learning journeys.’